 Nursing

 Nursing is a respected and growing industry that is essential for the health of the community.
-Our Diploma course prepares you to work in various health settings, including mental health, aged care, and hospitals.
+Our Diploma course prepares you to work as an Enrolled Nurse under the supervision of a registered nurse in a variety of healthcare settings, including hospitals, aged care, primary health, GP clinics, community settings and mental health.

 CIT’s Diploma of Nursing is fully accredited by the Australian Nursing & Midwifery Accreditation Council (ANMAC).
 This means, when you complete your studies at CIT, you will be eligible to apply for your Australian Health Practitioner Regulation Agency (AHPRA) registration to become an Enrolled Nurse right away!